jsoverson/preprocess/README.md

    This will remove the enclosed block upon processing
  - `@echo VAR`
    This will include the environment variable VAR into your source
+ - `@exec FUNCTION([param1, param2...])`
+   This will execute the environment FUNCTION with is parameters and echo the result into your source.
+The parameter could be a string or a reference to another environment variable.

 ### Extended html Syntax